canonical/ubuntu-core-docs/docs/en/image/custom-images.md

 don't yet have an account.

-Before creating a custom model assertion, you will need to retrieve your developer ID and generate a properly formatted date stamp.
+Before creating a custom model assertion, you will need to retrieve your developer ID and generate a properly formatted timestamp.
 The _snapcraft_ command can be used to retrieve your developer id:

 ```bash